Alcantor/LotusECU-T4e/README.md

 The [Macchina P1] is my actual recommendation if you want to buy hardware, but I have not tested it my-self yet.

+For the T4 and the locked T4e, a K-Line adapter is also needed.
+I use a modified VAG-COM Cable.

 The CANable (with slcan firmware) is very simple to use, but it has a bottleneck with the serial interface, and does not work well with the "ltacc.py" script.
 In contrario the "flasher.py" works flawless (but slowly) with this adapter